galaxyproject/tools-iuc/docs/guide_for_tool_updates.md

 planemo test tools/<tool>
 ```

-Use the Galaxy instance, profile, or other test-engine options appropriate for
+Use the Galaxy instance, profile, dependency resolver, or other test-engine
-your local environment.
+options appropriate for your local environment; `--biocontainers` is one option
+when a container for the new version already exists, but it is not required.
 Pull request CI runs the repository lint and test jobs;
 it does not require the new BioContainer to exist.
 The main-branch lint job adds
 the BioContainer check after the update has merged.